“Can Recruiting Be More Stressful Than Being Shot At?”

 The Solution: Use Artificial Intelligence to Score and Rank your Incoming Applications

 This is one area where employing talent intelligence software has an immediate impact.
 Talent Intelligence software creates a multi-dimensional model of the ideal candidate which analyzes their career trajectories and experiences and makes sure you don’t miss any critical skills.
-It then applies this model to all applicants and immediately scores and ranks talent, allowing you to review candidates based on how likely they are to succeed in their role.
+It then applies this model to all applicants and immediately scores and ranks all talent, allowing you to review candidates based on how likely they are to succeed in their role.

 The Challenge: Dealing with Recruiting Burnout